Jalen-Stephens/Robinhood_Python_Bot/README.md

 My very first applicable project.

-Raw code that Utilizes the Robin-Stocks API, to day trade options.
+Raw code that Utilizes the Robin-Stocks API used to:

-The code purchases a call and a put of the same option and
+Simultaneously purchased call and put options on SPDR S&P ETF during turbulent times in the market to profit off of volatility in any direction